astrolabsoftware/fink-website-rubin/content/news/2025-06-10-rainbow/index.md

 These tools have already been used within the Fink broker.
 They have enabled high accuracy in several classifiers, indicating that the information extracted ensure a robust light curve classification.
 Such results constitute an important step in the preparation for a new and more complex generation of astronomical experiments.

 [1] Russeil *et al.*, 2024, [*Multiview Symbolic Regression*](https://dl.acm.org/doi/10.1145/3638529.3654087), GECCO '24: Proceedings of the Genetic and Evolutionary Computation Conference, [arXiv:astro-ph/2402.04298](https://arxiv.org/abs/2402.04298)
 [2] Russeil *et al.*, 2023, [*RAINBOW: A colorful approach to multipassband light-curve estimation*](https://www.aanda.org/articles/aa/full_html/2024/03/aa48158-23/aa48158-23.html),  Astronomy & Astrophysics, Volume 683, id.A251, 13 pp.

-Both works were part of the PhD thesis, [*Feature engineering and machine learning for 21st Century Astronomy*](https://theses.hal.science/tel-04818477v1), by Dr. Etienne Russeil, defended at Université Clermont Auvergne and was awarded the [2025 Prix Jeune Chercheur](https://clermont-ferrand.fr/prix-jeunes-chercheurs).
+Both works were part of the PhD thesis, [*Feature engineering and machine learning for 21st Century Astronomy*](https://theses.hal.science/tel-04818477v1), by Dr. Etienne Russeil, defended at Université Clermont Auvergne and which was awarded the [2025 Prix Jeune Chercheur](https://clermont-ferrand.fr/prix-jeunes-chercheurs).